seud0nym/tch-gui-unhide/utilities/README.md

 Options:
  -b           Make a full backup of your booted bank configuration (requires attached USB device).
  -c           Disable CWMP configuration during first boot after reset.
+ -e           Disable any 'noexec' flags on USB mounted filesystems.
  -f filename  Flash 'filename' into the mounted bank ($BOOTED) after reset and
                 before reboot.
 If 'filename' ends with .rbi, it will be unpacked first, either to an attached USB device, or /tmp if